worcestertechnicalhighschool/techhigh.us/_student_life/clubs.markdown

 excerpt: Worcester Tech offers various clubs and leadership opportunities for students to excel in and outside of the classroom.
 ---
-Worcester tech offers various clubs and leadership opportunities for students to excel in and out of the classroom

 <div class="card card--clubs" markdown="1">

 - ## ESports